 The Oerlemans & Nick frontal ablation parameterization in OGGM#

-The calving parameterization in OGGM has been developped for versions of OGGM before 1.6 (mostly: 1.5.3).
-The v1.6 series brought several changes in the mass balance calibration which made a lot of the calibration code obsolete and in need of updates.As of today (August 2024), calving dynamics are implemented in the dynamical model and they "work", as illustrated below.
-However, there is still quite some work to make calving (including calibration) fully operational for large scale runs.
+The v1.6 series brought several changes in the mass balance calibration which made a lot of the calibration code obsolete and in need of updates.
+As of today (April 2026), calving dynamics are implemented in the dynamical model and they work, as illustrated below.
+A recent PR by Beatriz Recinos further improved the model by adding the calving parameterization to the default OGGM solver, which is what we use below.

 See this github issue for a longer discussion.